home-assistant/home-assistant.io/source/getting-started/basic.markdown

 Home Assistant runs as a self-hosted web application and can be pinned to your home screen (with the new W3C standard).
 If you're on Android, follow [the visual guide]({{site_root}}/getting-started/android/).
 For other devices, open Home Assistant on your mobile browser and tap the "Add to Home Screen" (or similar) option.
 ### {% linkable_title Remote access %}

-To make Home Assistant accessible while away from home, you will have to make it accessible.
+If you're interested in logging in to Home Assistant while away, you'll have to make your instance remotely accessible.

 The most common approach is to set up port forwarding from your router to port 8123 on the computer that is hosting Home Assistant.
-Instructions on how to do this can be found by searching `<Router model> port forwarding instructions`.
+General instructions on how to do this can be found by searching `<router model> port forwarding instructions`.

-The problem with making a port accessible is that some Internet service providers will only offer dynamic IPs.
-This can cause you to be unable to access Home Assistant while away.
+A problem with making a port accessible is that some Internet Service Providers only offer dynamic IPs.
+This can cause you to lose access to Home Assistant while away.
 You can solve this by using a free Dynamic DNS service like [DuckDNS](https://www.duckdns.org/).

-Just putting a port up is not secure.
+Remember: just putting a port up is not secure.
 You should definitely consider encrypting your traffic if you are accessing your Home Assistant installation remotely.
-For details please check the [Set up encryption using Let's Encrypt](/blog/2015/12/13/setup-encryption-using-lets-encrypt/) blog post.
+For details please check the [set up encryption using Let's Encrypt](/blog/2015/12/13/setup-encryption-using-lets-encrypt/) blog post.

 If you want the very best security, check out [the instructions how to use Tor to access your home](/cookbook/tor_configuration/).

 ### [Next step: Setting up devices &raquo;](/getting-started/devices/)